 The following eight stretches are easy to do at home or in the office, and they can help relieve mid back pain, loosen tight muscles, and improve mobility.

 To perform the seated twist:

-- Sit on a chair or the floor, with the legs crossed or straight out in front.
-Make sure to sit tall, while pulling the shoulder blades together and down.
+- Sit tall with legs crossed or straight out in front while pulling the shoulder blades together and down.

 - Place the right hand on the outside of the left knee and place the left hand behind the back to provide support.
 Slowly twist to the left side.

-- Hold the twist for 20–30 seconds, then return to center.
+- Hold for 20-30 seconds and then return to center.

 - Repeat on the other side.

-Child’s Pose is a restful, very simple yoga pose.
+Child’s Pose is a simple yoga pose.
 It allows the spine to elongate passively while the person rests over their knees.

 To perform Child’s Pose:

-- Spread the knees apart to a point that is comfortable.
+- Spread the knees apart to a comfortable point.
 Then fold the body forwards, bringing the chest down towards the knees.

 - If possible, bring the forehead to the floor, with the arms stretched out in front.
 The hands should gently rest on the floor, keeping the arms straight.